juninhopo/issues-neovim/README.md

 ### Authentication

-For read-only operations (listing issues, viewing details, searching) in public repositories like LazyVim, **a GitHub access token is not required**.
+For read-only operations (listing issues, viewing details, searching) in public repositories, **a GitHub access token is not required**.

 For write operations (creating issues, commenting), you'll need a GitHub personal access token with permissions for issues.
 You can configure the token as an environment variable: